DeReCRUD/de-re-crud/packages/theme-bootstrap4/README.md

 `npm install --save @de-re-crud/theme-bootstrap4`

+This library depends on `@de-re-crud/ui` and therefore it must be installed as well.
 If used directly in the browser, the API is accessible under `DeReCrud.ui.themes.bootstrap4`.